gravitational/teleport/docs/user-manual.md

 ## Difference vs OpenSSH

-There are many differences between Teleport's `tsh` and OpenSSH's `ssh` but the most obvious two are:
+There are a few differences between Teleport's `tsh` and OpenSSH's `ssh` but the most noticeable ones are:

+* Teleport only uses certificate-based authentication.
+Teleport is about clusters centered around a certificate authority (CA).
+The concept of "cluster membership" essential in Teleport.

 * `tsh` always requires `--proxy` flag because `tsh` needs to know which cluster you are connecting to.